root-project/root/README/ReleaseNotes/v624/index.md

   These points will be skipped, and HypoTestInverter can continue.
 - Tweak pull / residual plots.
 ROOT automatically zoomed out a bit when a pull / residual plot is created.
 Now, the axis range of the original plot is transferred to the residual plot, so the pulls can be drawn below the main plot.
+- Improve plotting of `RooBinSamplingPdf`
+- Print a Warning message when the `RooAddPdf` is evaluated without passing a normalization set and the class has not a normalization set defined.
+Without a normalization set the `RooAddPdf` is not properly defined and its shape will be different depending on which normalization range is used.

 ### Massive speed up of RooFit's `BatchMode` on CPUs with vector extensions